Warnings & Cautions

 1. Before servicing a valve or other pneumatic component, be sure all sources of energy are turned off, the entire pneumatic system is shut down and exhausted, and all power sources are locked out (ref: OSHA 1910.147, EN 1037).

-2. All ROSS Group Products, including service kits and parts, should be installed and/or serviced only by persons having training and experience with pneumatic equipment.
-Because any product can be tampered with and/or need servicing after installation, persons responsible for the safety of others or the care of equipment must check ROSS Group Products on a regular basis and perform all necessary maintenance to ensure safe operating conditions.
+2. All ROSS Global Family Products, including service kits and parts, should be installed and/or serviced only by persons having training and experience with pneumatic equipment.
+Because any product can be tampered with and/or need servicing after installation, persons responsible for the safety of others or the care of equipment must check ROSS Global Family Products on a regular basis and perform all necessary maintenance to ensure safe operating conditions.

 3. All applicable instructions should be read and complied with before using any fluid power system to prevent harm to persons or equipment.
 In addition, overhauled or serviced valves must be functionally tested prior to installation and use.
-If you have any questions, call your nearest ROSS Group location.
+If you have any questions, call your nearest ROSS Global Family location.

-4. Each ROSS Group Product should be used within its specification limits.
-In addition, use only ROSS Group components to repair ROSS Group Products.
+4. Each ROSS Global Family Product should be used within its specification limits.
+In addition, use only ROSS Global Family components to repair ROSS Global Family Products.

 WARNINGS: Failure to follow these instructions can result in personal injury and/or property damage.